I2Tunimib/I2T-docs/docs/backend/services-aggregator.md

   // private properties are kept on the server
   private: {
     // endpoint to the external service specified in the environment file (.env)
-    endpoint: process.env.ENVIRONMENT_VARIABLE
+    endpoint: process.env.ENVIRONMENT_VARIABLE,
   },
   // public properties are sent to the client
   public: {
     // name of the service (shown in the UI)
-    name: '',
+    name: "",
     // a description to give the user informations about this service (shown in the UI).
     // It supports HTML markup syntax.
-    description: '',
+    description: "",
     // relative URL which will be queried from the client. e.g.: /reconciliators/asia/geonames
-    relativeUrl: '',
+    relativeUrl: "",
     // specify how to render the form to query the extension service
     // each object of the array identifies a form field.
 Can be empty.
-    formParams: []
+    formParams: [],
-  }
+  },
-}
+};
 ```

 </TabItem>